Nancy Agnes Stancil Pope

 Agnes and Raymond kept about 25 chickens for meat and eggs.
 Raymond built a chicken coop, nests were filled with pine straw and placed on three sides.
 Roosts were built inside.

 Agnes grew a large garden full of many vegetables.
 She grew sweet corn, lima beans, white potatoes, beets, peas, beans, string beans, cucumbers, turnip, collards, mustard, tomatoes, cabbage, onions, sweet potatoes, watermelons, and cantaloupe.
-Agnes canned many vegetables.
-Among them were tomatoes, peas, beans, peaches, apples.
-She made apple and grape jelly, peach, raspberry and pear preserves.
+Agnes canned many vegetables, including tomatoes, peas, beans, peaches, and apples.
+She made apple and grape jelly, peach, raspberry, and pear preserves.
 Raymond grew gourds on a fence.
-He raised sugar cane, cut it in the fall, took it to the mill in the back of his wagon.
+He raised sugar cane, cut it in the fall, and took it to the mill in the back of his wagon.
 The syrup maker squeezed the juice from the cane.
-A mule walked around and around as stalked were fed into the mill and juice flowed out.
+A mule walked around and around as stalks were fed into the mill and juice flowed out.
 Then the juice was cooked.
-The cane syrup filled glass jugs with corncob used as stoppers.
+The cane syrup filled glass jugs with corncobs used as stoppers.

 Agnes made feather beds and pillows.
 She kept about 15 ducks and picked their down when needed.
 She and her sister-in-law Thelma Godwin, who had married Henry Pope, usually worked together.
 They would spend a full week picking down for future beds and pillows.